CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## See Class Difficulties
 ### Functionality
-Students will be able to click on an additional info buttom listed on the course and see handpicked feedback from other students.
+Students will be able to click on an additional info button listed on the course and see handpicked feedback from other students.
 Statistics to display the difficulty will also be shown in a neat format, with items such as the average grade, pass rate, and other information that